 The ants are found in tropical forests during the summer season with the remaining insect community.
-Ants are divided into three groups, namely – queens, worker and male.
+Ants are divided into three groups, namely – queens, workers and soldiers.
 The life cycle of an ant varies from weeks to months, depending upon the environmental conditions.

 Reproduction in Ants

 Ant undergoes several physical developments during their life span.
-An ant goes through a complete metamorphosis, which means ants have four stages – egg, larva, pupa and the adult in the course of its life cycle.
+An ant goes through a complete metamorphosis, which means ants have four stages – egg, larva, pupa and adult in the course of their life cycle.
 The stages are as follows:

 Stage 1 – Egg stage:

 After mating, the female ant lays both fertilized eggs and unfertilized eggs.
 The fertilized eggs turn into female ants, and the unfertilized eggs turn into male ants.
 Ant eggs are tiny, oval-shaped, transparent and white in colour.
 The eggs hatch in 7 to 14 days.

 The tiny eggs hatch into larvae without eyes and legs.
 The larvae then undergo a series of moulting where hair starts growing.
 The hair is shaped like a hook, enabling worker ants to carry larvae ants as they do not have eyes and legs at this stage.
 The larva moults multiple times over this stage, primarily depending on adult worker ants for food.

 The ant larvae transform into a pupa stage over the course of several moults.
 Physical features like eyes, legs and wings may start to appear.
 In the pupa stage, the ant has antennae and legs that are folded against its body.

 Stage 4 – Adult stage: